kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 to the number of workers (so size - 1).

 ### Non-Goals
-This KEP assumes that the leader will not request TPU resources, and thus, subGroupSize will always be assumed to be an odd number.
-Moreover, no TPU environment variables will be injected on the leader.
+This KEP assumes that the leader will not request accelerator resources, and thus, subGroupSize will always be assumed to be an odd number.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion